 Films generally involve *a lot* of talking so you’ll notice most of these common effects relate to dialog.
 You’ll spend a fair amount of time sweetening dialog and it’s often worth investing in dedicated plugins for tools like dialog noise reduction and de-reverb.

 An “EQ” is an equalizer that lets you boost or reduce the strength of your audio signal at specific frequencies.
+Very often EQ is about cutting offensive frequencies more than it is about boosting other frequencies.
 Common uses include:

-This one is often used to do the opposite of what it sounds like.
-You can use it to “boost volume” without clipping since it will raise the RMS average but “limit” the top end.
+That said, the limiter is often used to do the opposite of what it sounds like.
+Because it has a ‘makeup gain’ similar to the compressor, you can use a limiter to “boost volume” without clipping since it will raise the RMS average but “limit” the top end.